Alma Mater Society of Queen's University: Advocacy, Equity, and Leadership

+Cultural Impact

+Through its student organizations, the AMS has documented and influenced broader Canadian culture.
+Photographers at The Queen's Journal captured several iconic moments, including Paul Faulkner's 1985 rain-coat photoshoot of The Tragically Hip in Victoria Park before their widespread fame, Dave Kemp's 1995 coverage of Mordecai Richler speaking on the Quebec referendum, and front-page photographs of King Charles and Princess Diana during their 1991 royal visit to the campus.

+Secessions and Restructuring

 At its inception, the AMS represented all students attending Queen's University.
-However, that changed in 1981 when the Graduate Students' Society (GSS), an AMS member society formed in 1962, voted by referendum to secede from the AMS.
-This secession developed out of a conflict around graduate student representation, student services, policy positions, and other issues.
-In the 1990s, the AMS saw the Theological Society and the Law Students' Society also leave the AMS - the latter over a dispute regarding student constables - to join the GSS.
-Through an amendment to its constitution and by-laws, the GSS was renamed the Queen's University Society of Graduate and Professional Students, in order to recognize the membership of professional students, including law, divinity, and occupational health students.
+That changed in 1981 when the Graduate Students' Society (GSS), an AMS member society formed in 1962, voted by referendum to secede from the AMS.
+This secession developed out of conflicts around graduate student representation, student services, and policy positions.
+In the 1990s, the AMS saw the Theological Society and the Law Students' Society also leave (the latter over a dispute regarding student constables) to join the GSS.
+Through an amendment to its constitution and by-laws, the GSS was renamed the Queen's University Society of Graduate and Professional Students (SGPS).

 In January 2009, the Education Students Society (ESS) voted to leave the AMS, primarily over a debate regarding fees.
+In 2023, Master of Business Administration (MBA) students similarly voted via referendum to transition to the SGPS, with representatives arguing that older professional students aligned better with graduate needs than the undergraduate-focused AMS.